 - Cost: Free

 Families with kids of all ages can enjoy this family-friendly event that spreads pier-wide.
-Social distancing measures will be in place as required by CDC and state and local governments at the time.
+There will be a variety of performances all day long.
+Experience music, dance, storytelling and other activities.

 Make your own Pride flags at home with Queer Kid Stuff and Drag Queen Story Hour.
 Your kids can also learn about different pride flags as well.
 Save your flags for a future Pride parade near you.